melissa-flores/Personal-Webpage/index.md

 <details>
 <summary> Using NLP to Study Local Solar Energy Laws </summary>
-    <p>As a graduate student, I collected labeled data and used this to develop a keyword approach to identify laws that encourage and discourage solar energy adoption.</p>
+    <p>As a graduate student, I collected labeled data and used this to develop a keyword approach to identify laws that encourage and discourage solar energy adoption. <a href="https://drive.google.com/file/d/1VeLTsGpYlRdvVk8WOwddsJMYXTvCHHmy/view?usp=sharing"> Read my thesis here. </a> </p>
   </details>

 ### Contact Me
 <details>